phpcws/learngit/readme.txt

 But do you think you sectence is right;
 git has index, it can know how step edit ? git tracks changes of files.

+I had been submit local files upload to github